mikegleasonjr/kata-iweb-datacenter/README.md

 ### Example Input

-As input, the application must receive some servers and some virtual machines
+As input, the application must receive some servers and some virtual machines:

 ```javascript
 {